djwrisley/RLAC/_posts/2023-01-05-Assignment2.md

 - How well would this assignment work for a language other than English?

-You assignment can be 1000-1250 words, or about a 6 minute read.
+You assignment can be 1250-1500 words, or about a 6-8 minute read.
 Please publish it to your course site with a visible tab.

-**Due date: 18 Apr**.
+**Due date: 28 Oct**.

-If you choose attending the "Unlocking Archives with AI" you can use the chatGPT prompt below, in addition to the following guiding questions:

-- What do recent developments with AI have to do with "opening up" archival collections?
-- What is ground truth?
-Where does it come from for archives?
-How is it built?
-- What are the benefits of HTR for languages other than English or older formats of documents or different scripts?
-- What are some of the stumbling blocks with using HTR?
-- Thinking about the article "Beyond Buttonology", what would you say is the broader context of digital libraries, HTR and AI-assisted research in the humanities?
-- AI is moving very fast, but do you believe it is leaving the humanities behind?

-You should adhere to the same image quantity and length.

 -----